-- ICANN63 Barcelona Communiqué (25 October 2018) includes Advice regarding the facilitation of a dialogue and reaffirming previous advice on maintaining of temporary protections and creating curatives rights mechanisms. - ICANN62 Panama Communiqué (28 June 2018) includes Advice regarding the maintenance of the IGO List, maintaining temporary protections and the ICANN Board working with the GNSO to ensure that GAC Advice and the IGO Small Group proposal is "adequately taken into account in any related Board decision".
-The rationale refers to a 2007 GNSO Issue Report which "provided a blueprint for a means for handling domain name disputes concerning IGO identifiers which substantially matches the "small group" proposal." - ICANN61 San Juan Communiqué (15 March 2018) includes Advice regarding the maintenance of the IGO List, followed by subsequent clarifications (15 May 2018) - ICANN60 Abu Dhabi Communiqué (1 November 2017) includes Advice calling on a close review of decisions related to the CRP PDP WG with a rationale signaling the expectation that recommendations would conflict with GAC Advice and comments on the Initial Reports. - ICANN59 Johannesburg Communiqué (29 June 2017) includes Advice regarding the creation of curative dispute resolution mechanism and calling on the Board to ensure IGO input and expertise is reflected in the CRP PDP WG's recommendations - ICANN58 Copenhagen Communiqué (15 March 2017) notes the start of the facilitated dialogue and includes Advice regarding maintaining the temporary protections, facilitating continued discussions and urging the CRP PDP WG to take into account the GAC's comments on its Initial Report. - ICANN57 Hyderabad Communiqué (8 November 2016) includes Advice calling on the Board to "take action" and facilitate of the resolution of inconsistencies in GAC advice and GNSO recommendations by ICANN58, on the basis of the Small Group proposal, inviting the CRP PDP WG to take into account this proposal, and maintaining the temporary protections. - ICANN54 Dublin Communiqué (21 October 2015) includes Advice to facilitate the timely conclusion of discussions with the "small group" to resolve the issue of IGO protections. - ICANN53 Buenos Aires Communiqué (24 June 2015) notes progress and invites "small group" to develop a concrete proposal, while preventative protections remain in place. - ICANN51 Los Angeles Communiqué (15 October 2014) reaffirms advice from Toronto, Beijing, Durban, Buenos Aires, Singapore and London regarding protection of IGO names and acronyms at the top and second levels and advises the ICANN Board that: the UDRP should not be amended, and that interim protections should remain in place while dialogue continues between Board, GAC and GNSO to develop concrete solutions to long standing GAC Advice.
+- ICANN70 Communique text in full: "While the GAC welcomes the new GNSO Work Track on Curative Rights, the GAC recalls prior GAC Advice (e.g., from Johannesburg and Panama) and ICANN agreement on a moratorium for new registrations of IGO acronyms ahead of a final resolution of this issue" - GAC response (20 August 2019) to the ICANN Board letter (11 July 2019), including Advice to the ICANN Board to "abstain from taking a decision on these recommendations inter alia to allow the parties sufficient time to explore possible ways forward" - ICANN63 Barcelona Communiqué (25 October 2018) includes Advice regarding the facilitation of a dialogue and reaffirming previous advice on maintaining of temporary protections and creating curatives rights mechanisms. - ICANN62 Panama Communiqué (28 June 2018) includes Advice regarding the maintenance of the IGO List, maintaining temporary protections and the ICANN Board working with the GNSO to ensure that GAC Advice and the IGO Small Group proposal is "adequately taken into account in any related Board decision".
+The rationale refers to a 2007 GNSO Issue Report which "provided a blueprint for a means for handling domain name disputes concerning IGO identifiers which substantially matches the "small group" proposal." - ICANN61 San Juan Communiqué (15 March 2018) includes Advice regarding the maintenance of the IGO List, followed by subsequent clarifications (15 May 2018).

-- Letter from the GAC Chair to the ICANN Board (22 March 2013) on agreed criteria and corresponding final list for protection of IGO names and acronyms at the second level in the current round of gTLDs. - ICANN45 Toronto Communiqué (17 October 2012) includes advice to implement IGO protections at the second level prior to the delegation of any new gTLDs, and in future rounds of gTLDs at the second and top level
+- ICANN60 Abu Dhabi Communiqué (1 November 2017) includes Advice calling on a close review of decisions related to the IGO CRPM PDP WG with a rationale signaling the expectation that recommendations would conflict with GAC Advice and comments on the Initial Reports. - ICANN59 Johannesburg Communiqué (29 June 2017) includes Advice regarding the creation of curative dispute resolution mechanism and calling on the Board to ensure IGO input and expertise is reflected in the IGO CRPM PDP WG's recommendations. - ICANN58 Copenhagen Communiqué (15 March 2017) notes the start of the facilitated dialogue and includes Advice regarding maintaining the temporary protections, facilitating continued discussions and urging the IGO CRPM PDP WG to take into account the GAC's comments on its Initial Report. - ICANN57 Hyderabad Communiqué (8 November 2016) includes Advice calling on the Board to "take action" and facilitate of the resolution of inconsistencies in GAC advice and GNSO recommendations by ICANN58, on the basis of the Small Group proposal, inviting the IGO CRPM PDP WG to take into account this proposal, and maintaining the temporary protections. - ICANN54 Dublin Communiqué (21 October 2015) includes Advice to facilitate the timely conclusion of discussions with the "small group" to resolve the issue of IGO protections. - ICANN53 Buenos Aires Communiqué (24 June 2015) notes progress and invites a "small group" to develop a concrete proposal, while preventative protections remain in place. - ICANN51 Los Angeles Communiqué (15 October 2014) reaffirms advice from Toronto, Beijing, Durban, Buenos Aires, Singapore and London regarding protection of IGO names and acronyms at the top and second levels and advises the ICANN Board that: the UDRP should not be amended, and that interim protections should remain in place while dialogue continues between Board, GAC and GNSO to develop concrete solutions to long standing GAC Advice. - Letter from the GAC Chair to the ICANN Board (22 March 2013) on agreed criteria and corresponding final list for protection of IGO names and acronyms at the second level in the current round of gTLDs. - ICANN45 Toronto Communiqué (17 October 2012) includes advice to implement IGO protections at the second level prior to the delegation of any new gTLDs, and in future rounds of gTLDs at the second and top level.